 The Commission notes there has been a step-up in PoMC's accounting return on assets to 7.4 per cent in 2012-13, reflecting a strong increase in its earnings before interest and tax (EBIT) of around 35 per cent.
-This increase was driven by revenues increasing more strongly than expenses, notwithstanding the imposition of the Port Licence Fee (the largest expense in the year).
+This increase was driven by revenues increasing more strongly than expenses.
+It should be noted that the imposition of the Port Licence Fee had a neutral impact on PoMC's reported EBIT because it increased prescribed revenue and expenses in broadly equivalent terms.
+Removing the cost of the Port Licence Fee from PoMC's operating and maintenance expenses in 2012-13, PoMC's remaining expenses fell by around 34 per cent in the year compared to 2011 - 12, driven by lower salaries and benefits expenses.
+This reduction in expenses was the largest contributing factor to the reported increase in RoA in 2012-13.